 The good, The bad, and The ugly

 I have a strong tendency to focus on what I am not.
-I’m not tall enough; I’m not smart enough, I’m not handsome enough, I’m not funny enough, etc. This notion, in my mind, stems from the human desire to belong.
+I’m not tall enough; I’m not smart enough, I’m not handsome enough, I’m not funny enough, the list goes on.
+This notion, in my mind, stems from the human desire to belong.
 If we see the way people act toward us and deem it unfavorable due to some attribute that we display, then it’s easy for us to judge ourselves as flawed in some fundamental way.

 There are of course other ways to think about this scenario.
 The first, presented by Jordan Peterson is a quote “Compare yourself to who you were yesterday, not to who someone else is today.”
 I know that I do this sort of comparison regularly.
 I see someone else having a seemingly great life, and I become jealous.
 I think the thing to note here is to not judge a book by it’s cover.
 While this other person might have a remarkable life, they very well could be harboring some terrible things as well.
 We can think of any number of scenarios - the adulterating CEO, the drug addict lead singer, or the more ordinary outwardly perfect, but inwardly broken home.

 To be able to compare ourselves to who we were yesterday, it seems as though there is a pre-requisite.
 Perhaps we must first fully accept ourselves.
-Logically, it follows that if we are not tall, athletic, handsome, etc. that we should not expect to be treated as such.
+Logically, it follows that if we are not tall, athletic or handsome, then we should not expect to be treated as such.
 I know from my experience that my brain does not always work that way.
-It is easy for me to see someone who is tall, athletic, and gifted and for me to become jealous.
+It is easy for me to see someone who is tall, athletic, or gifted and feel jealous.
 It’s a ridiculous thing for me to do on MANY levels.

 I am fundamentally different from that other person biologically, psychologically and socially.
-For me to expect to have the same genetics as another person is absurd and thinking that I might be able to change the genes that I have been given is pretentious to the level of playing the divine.
-My psychological makeup is driven by biology as well, both in the sense of the cognitive hardware I was given (maybe I’m smart, maybe not, etc.) along with how I am treated because of my cognitive and physical composition.
+For me to expect to have the same genetics as another person is absurd, and thinking that I might be able to change the genes I have is pretentious to the level of playing the divine.
+My psychological makeup is driven by biology as well.
+This makeup consists of the cognitive hardware I possess as well as how people treat me because of my cognitive and physical composition.
 For example, if I am tall, beautiful, and charismatic, then I will be interacted with by everyone as such.
 This particular treatment will modify my behavior as compared to a short, ugly and monotone person.
 This last aspect also ties into the social realm.
-If I am beautiful, I will most likely tend to hang out with other beautiful people because it is in my nature - flocks of a feather fly together.
+If I am beautiful, I will most likely tend to hang out with similarly beautiful people because it is in my nature - flocks of a feather fly together.

 These biological, psychological and social attributes combine to create an unconscious score.
 This rating places us within the social dominance hierarchy.
 It is tough for us to game this system as people around us very well know where we should be in the regime.
 Unconsciously this ordering allows us to fall into place.
 So when we try to step into a small metaphorical social community, and we enter at the top of their hierarchy, there is (we represent and impart) chaos, and we can quickly become rejected.
 The same can be said if we try to reach up through the hierarchy in terms of money, power, or sexual relations.
 It is when we embody a leader - someone with non-anxious presence and clarity of direction - that we will rise to the top of any one of these nested hierarchies.
 The thing to note is that certain genetic, psychological and social aspects pre-dispose us to climbing withing these hierarchical structures.
 For some, it looks effortless, because it is.
 While for others, less fortunate it is a constant battle for just the scraps.

-So then, if we live within this complicated system and we are given a specific set of hardware upon which life develops a software operating system, what should we be doing with it?
+So then, if we live within this complicated system and we receive a specific set of hardware upon which life develops a software operating system, what should we be doing with it?

 The first word that comes to my mind is acceptance.
 I think it is essential to take a careful inventory of our lives.
 We can begin by asking several questions: